kyma-project/community/concepts/observability-strategy/strategy.md

 ### Drawbacks

 At a first glance, the current solution provides a feature-rich end-to-end setup.
-However, at a second glance, users notice major drawbacks which are not fitting to enterprise-grade software and usually need additional stacks.
+However, at a second glance, users notice major drawbacks that aren't a good fit for enterprise-grade software and usually require to bring an own backend.
 - Very limited integration possibilities to external systems.
 Integration is usually needed for different reasons, such as cross-cluster correlation, forensic analysis, or long-term storage.
 Kyma's integration points are not vendor-neutral.
 - Very limited configuration options for data enrichment and filtering.
 Users want to enrich the data with data relevant for their environments, like cluster names.
 Furthermore, they want to filter out irrelevant log lines or log attributes within a line to save resources and money in the backend.
 - Storage backends are non-scalable, so they can be used only in limited scenarios.
 Users cannot upgrade the backend into a scalable setup, nor integrate with other solutions.